 In the Netherlands, in cases of families with special medical needs, the DT&V ascertains whether those special needs can be fulfilled in the country of origin/return, and what measures should be in place to meet any needs.
-In such cases, the DT&V requires confirmation that the return country's provisions are adequate before the return can be made.
-Special medical needs are checked by the Bureau Medische Advisering (BMA), which identifies appropriate facilities in the country of origin.
+In such cases, the DT&V requires confirmation that the return country's https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/697275/Afghanistan- Children - CPIN - v1.1 April 2018 .pdf [accessed 22 October 2019].

-See UK Home Office, Country Policy and Information Note - Afghanistan: Unaccompanied children (Version 1.0: April 2018).
-Available online at https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/697275/Afghanistan-Children-CPIN-v1.1_April_2018.pdf [accessed 22 October 2019].